2022 Copa Sudamericana final stages: Draw

 The draw for the round of 16 was held on 27 May 2022, 12:00 PYT (UTC−4) at the CONMEBOL Convention Center in Luque, Paraguay.
 For the round of 16, the 16 teams were drawn into eight ties (A–H) between a Copa Sudamericana group winner (Pot 1) and a Copa Libertadores group third-placed team (Pot 2), with the group winners hosting the second leg.
 Teams from the same association or the same group could be drawn into the same tie (Regulations Article 2.2.3.2).

 Bracket

-The bracket starting from the round of 16 is determined as follows:
+The bracket starting from the round of 16 was determined as follows: